Musau-Cyrus/wireframing/README.md

 ## Types of Wireframes
 - **Low-Fidelity Wireframes:** Simple sketches or basic digital layouts focusing on overall structure and functionality without detailed design.
 - **High-Fidelity Wireframes:** More detailed and refined versions, often closer to the final design, including more specific layout and design elements.

+## Popular Wireframing tools
+## 🛠️ Recommended Tool: Figma

+**Figma** is a cloud-based design and prototyping tool widely used for UI/UX design, including wireframing, interface design, and collaboration.

+### 🔍 Key Features

+- **Real-Time Collaboration**: Multiple team members can design and comment simultaneously, making it ideal for distributed teams.
+- **Easy Wireframing**: Offers built-in components, shape tools, and templates to quickly create low- to high-fidelity wireframes.
+- **Browser-Based**: No need to install software — accessible on any device with a web browser.
+- **Prototyping Tools**: Allows designers to create interactive prototypes and test user flows directly within the platform.
+- **Version Control**: Automatically tracks design changes, allowing users to revert or compare versions easily.
+- **Developer Handoff**: Provides code snippets, CSS, and specs to developers directly from the design files.

+### ✅ Why Use Figma for Wireframing?

+Figma streamlines the wireframing process by combining ease of use, collaboration, and prototyping in a single platform.
+Its intuitive interface and reusable components make it perfect for quickly visualizing layout ideas and iterating on designs.